CodeDanger/TreeToFiles/README.md

 # pip install termcolor
 # pip install pyfiglet
 # py app.py
-# Not allowed to use against islamic law
+# Not allowed to use it against islamic law